nickp60/riboSeed/README.md

                      [--debug]
                      genbank_genome

-This is used to extract rRNA regions from a gb file, returns a text file with the clusters
+This is used to identify and cluster rRNA regions from a gb file, returns a text file with the clusters

 positional arguments:
   genbank_genome        Genbank file (WITH SEQUENCE)